When four college kids are buried alive and there’s only one way out, don’t ask questions. Just survive.

 With danger lurking behind every tree and no easy way home, they must begin adapting to their new surroundings before it’s too late.
 So, when struck with an unexpected opportunity, Mae is faced with the difficult choice of returning to her own time or living out the greatest adventure of her life and carving her own path in history.

-Gin Westcott’s debut novel is the first in the unique Tangle of Time series that will take you through an exciting, historical, and romantic adventure that you won’t be able to put down.
+Gin Westcott’s debut novel is BOOK ONE in the unique Tangle of Time series that will take you through an exciting, historical, and romantic adventure that you won’t be able to put down.

 The first chapter draws in you and makes it almost impossible to put the book down.
 Readers find by the end of the first two paragraphs that they must know the answers to several questions.
 Who is she?
 Why is she is the water and most importantly, what happens next?
 Thankfully, the second part of the chapter picks up six days earlier.